We are pleased to announce:

-The Forty-First Annual Sewanee Medieval Colloquium: Peace and War
+The Forty-Second Annual Sewanee Medieval Colloquium: Medieval Natures

 The University of the South, Sewanee, TN

-We invite 20-minute papers from all disciplines on any aspect of medieval peace and war.
+We invite 20-minute papers from all disciplines on any aspect of medieval nature.
 We also welcome proposals for 3-paper sessions on particular topics related to the theme.
-Please submit an abstract (approx. 250 words) and brief c.v., electronically if possible, no later than 21 November 2014.
-If you wish to propose a session, please submit abstracts and vitae for all participants in the session.
-Commentary is traditionally provided for each paper presented; completed papers, including notes, will be due no later than 10 March 2015.
+Proposals for panel topics and threads are due August 31, 2015.
+Please submit an abstract (approx. 250 words) and brief c.v., electronically if possible, no later than October 30, 2015.
+If you wish to propose a complete session, please submit abstracts and vitae for all participants in the session.
+Commentary is traditionally provided for each paper presented; completed papers, including notes, will be due no later than March 1, 2016.

 For more information, contact: